 - Communicate to City residents the eligibility of HHW following an incident.
 It is important that residents separate HHW from other debris, such as vegetative, C&D, etc., to ensure that HHW does not enter the debris stream at DMS locations. - Decide whether to establish HHW drop-off sites to augment or replace HHW curbside collection.
-Doing so helps ensure that HHW is properly disposed.
+Doing so helps ensure proper disposal of HHW.
 Measures should still be taken jointly by the debris removal contractor and the monitoring firm to identify, segregate, and dispose of intermingled HHW at DMS locations.